 Another significant consideration every aspiring student takes into account is internship opportunities on offer.
 While some universities may require students to have completed at least two semesters before applying for internships, those who are pursuing a program that requires immediate participation in CPT can apply for off-campus summer internships.
 Financial aid opportunities – assistantships and on-campus jobs – is another point of contention for students when deciding which intake they should opt for.
 While the Fall intake offers more assistantship and part-time job positions (owing to a higher acceptance rate), the less competition seen in the Spring intake evens out the imbalance.
 Rest assured, there are plenty of opportunities available for Spring students as well.
 If they cant intern in the first summer, they can pick up RA/TA roles and work with professors on projects or sign up for summer courses and then do internship in the next summer.

-Although applying for a Spring intake would not land a student in an inescapable predicament – a conjecture we’ve attempted to break through the above-stated pointers – there are some disadvantages that starting in a Spring semester offers.
-Beginning their education in what is considered a ‘not so standard’ time, it is possible students may not be able to make the best of some of the university’s, or their department’s, resources.
+Although applying for a Spring intake for higher studies in abroad would not land a student in an inescapable predicament – a conjecture we’ve attempted to break through the above-stated pointers – there are some disadvantages that starting in a Spring semester offers.
+Beginning their education in what is considered a ‘not so standard’ time, it is possible students may not be able to make the best of some of the universities, or their departments, resources.
 While this may not be as detrimental in cases of large universities, one may suffer when applying to a smaller, private school.
 Furthermore, in terms of the courses on offer, while the exact courses will not vary between the two intakes, the orientation of the curriculum does – and that may be worth noting.
 In the Fall intake, many upper-level courses are kept in Fall, which is followed with their corresponding graduate level courses in the Spring semester.
 The same trend follows when it comes to housing and accommodation.
 With more leases being available and signed in Fall (owing to large intake rates), students can face difficulties in securing accommodations in Spring.